top of page

 This has led the WHO to predict that stress-induced mental disease will soon be the second leading cause of disabilities (Kalia, 2002).

-The immune system
+Stress and the immune system

 In addition to causing (or exacerbating) mental health disorders, the silent killer has been shown to suppress immune function.